decentraland/documentation/content/creator/scenes/publishing/publishing.md

 1) Open your scene's folder using Visual Studio Code.

 {{< hint warning >}}
-**📔 Note**   The Visual Studio window must be at the root folder of the scene project.
+**📔 Note**:  The Visual Studio window must be at the root folder of the scene project.
 {{< /hint >}}

 2) Open the Editor's menu, by clicking the Decentraland logo on the tabs on the left.
 Then click **Publish scene**.